jesatu/lt-osp/content/skill/daemonology.md

 requirements: ["Spellcasting CS"]
 restricted: true
 ---
 The character may cast spells from the Daemonology list to the same level as they have the Spellcasting CS.
-If they also have the Ritual Magic CS at any level they will gain a bonus when summoning daemons.
+If they also have the Ritual Magic CS at any level they will gain a bonus when summoning daemons or when contributing to a ritual summoning one of these creatures.